Talk of tax cut repeal raises hope for Republicans to revive the issue

 Where repeal is likely to be popular is in higher-tax states, including New York, New Jersey and California, where the federal tax law reduced state and local tax deductions and in some cases increased people’s individual tax rates.
 These three states have a large number of competitive races and are critical to Democrats’ chances of taking back the House.

 But the message on taxes is more complicated for those members running in GOP-leaning districts or states.
-Rep. Cheri Bustos, D-Ill., who is running for re-election in a district that Trump won, is an example, she was not called for repealing any of the bill but does argue that it benefits the wealthiest Americans.
+Rep. Cheri Bustos, D-Ill., who is running for re-election in a district that Trump won, is an example; she has not called for repealing any of the bill but does argue that it benefits the wealthiest Americans.

 “The wealthy are doing very, very, very well in this country right now,” Bustos told NBC News.